magwenelab/WeavePop/README.md

     * `-n`: Dry run.

 To learn more about how Snakemake works and how to take advantage of its features, see the Wiki (PENDING).

+If you see an error message, identify which rule failed and check the log file for that rule.
+The log files are in the `logs/` directory.

 ## Output